mega6453/AppiumWizard/README.md

 # Appium Wizard for Mobile Automation Testing

 Appium Wizard is a Windows software designed to streamline mobile automation using the open-source Appium server.
-This user-friendly tool empowers testers to seamlessly run mobile automation tests on android and iOS(without depending on Mac machine) platforms in windows.
+This user-friendly tool helps testers to seamlessly run mobile automation tests on android and iOS(without depending on Mac machine) platforms in windows.

 ## Features Available